-Prior to graduation all Masters' students must take a pass/fail test on the learning outcomes of their program (i.e. MB, CZM, MES, BS, MA).
+Prior to graduation all Masters' students must take a pass/fail test on the learning outcomes of their program (i.e. MB, CZM, MES, MA).
 Students failing the test will be required to retake it prior to graduation; the test may be retaken multiple times.
 After finishing all coursework and prior to the oral defense of thesis or capstone the student will take a closed-book written test.
+Students may schedule the exam online at http://nsuoc.wufoo.com/forms/rubric-schedule-request.
+Once information is submitted the student will receive a confirmation email with a link to the calendar of available times for the rubric exam.

-The scheduling of this test will be established by the student and his or her major advisor.
-The questions will concern general knowledge and the scientific method (specifically, the material learned in all 5 CORE courses and 5 electives of the students choice) and will be directed at the learning outcomes of the individual courses.
-The advisor must be informed of the electives the student has selected at least a week prior to the scheduled exam and will inform the student of the results as soon as possible after test completion.
-For the PhD learning outcomes will be evaluated with the Comprehensive Examination and Dissertation Defense.
+The questions will concern general knowledge (specifically, the material learned in all 5 CORE courses and 5 of the 7 electives) and will be directed at the learning outcomes of the individual courses.